-Tesla forming committee to assess proposal to go private
+Tesla forms committee to assess proposal to go private

 - More Seattle-area home sellers lower list prices as market cools way down

 Shares of Tesla Inc. jumped 11 percent in a day, raising the value of the company by $6 billion.
+Shares have fallen from those highs, but remain elevated.

 That’s led to at least two class-action lawsuits alleging securities violations.